Jacqueline Arenal

 In 2005, she settled in Colombia, where she continued her career as an actress and portrayed numerous characters in Colombian television series.
 She was selected in Havana by RCN Televisión to travel to Bogotá to play the antagonist in the series Los reyes, and from that moment on, she began to live in the Central American country and became a well-known and regular actress in Colombian television series.

-In 1995, she married the Cuban actor Mijayl Mulkay, father of her only daughter Camila Bordón Arenal.
+In 1995, she married the Cuban actor Mijayl Mulkay, the father of her only daughter Camila Bordón Arenal.
 Ten years later, they divorced, and she married the renowned Colombian director, writer, and actor Enrique Carriazo, from whom she divorced in 2015.